 The Ricci Band Rehearsal Hall houses the offices of the Band faculty and rehearsal spaces for concert band, jazz ensembles, and wind and percussion ensembles.
 The Band Building is located on the east side of campus in close proximity to Notre Dame Stadium, Joyce Athletics and Convocations Center, and Rolfs Aquatic Center.

-The Marie DeBartolo Center for the Performing Arts opened in September 2004.
-This top-notch facility comprises 5 performance spaces, including the 100-seat Chris and Anne Reyes Organ and Choral Hall, the centerpiece of which is a $1-million pipe organ handcrafted over a period of 15 months.
+The Marie P. DeBartolo Center for the Performing Arts is a state-of-the-art facility housing 5 performance spaces, including the Chris and Anne Reyes Organ and Choral Hall, Leighton Concert Hall, Decio Mainstage Theater, and Penote Performers’ Assembly.
+Visit

-Located in the DeBartolo Performing Arts Center.
-Home to a spectacular $1-million organ, the Reyes Organ and Choral Hall is a chapel-like venue mainly used for performances in organ, a cappella vocal and other baroque ensemble concerts and recitals.
+Located in the Marie P. DeBartolo Performing Arts Center and home to a spectacular Fritts tracker organ, the Reyes Organ and Choral Hall is a chapel-like venue mainly used for performances in organ, a cappella vocal and other baroque ensemble concerts and recitals.
 The organ is a gift of Marjorie O’Malley.
-As an organist, O’Malley has a deep appreciation for the instrument.
-She also donated the current organ in University’s Basilica of the Sacred Heart. https://music.nd.edu/about/facilities/o-malley-organ-reyes-organ-and-choral-hall/

 Annenberg Auditorium, Snite Museum of Art

-Located on the ground level of the Snite Museum of Art (at the northwest corner of the football stadium), Annenberg Auditorium seats just over 300.
-Many of the Department of Music guest artist concerts, faculty recitals, and student recitals occur here.
-On occasion, concerts are also performed in the galleries of the Snite.
+Located on the ground level of the Snite Museum of Art (at the northwest corner of the football stadium), the Annenberg Auditorium seats 288.
+Some Department of Music student recitals, guest artist concerts, and faculty recitals occur here.
+On occasion, concerts are also performed in the galleries of the museum.

 Located in the center of campus, next to the Main Building (or the "Dome"), the concert hall in Washington Hall seats approximately 570.
-Student ensembles, the annual performance of Handel's Messiah, the spring production of Opera Notre Dame and the occasional guest artist concert have historically taken place here.
+Student recitals, student ensembles and theatrical productions, and occasional guest artist concerts occur here.

-Occasionally guest and student organ recitals as well as choral and brass ensemble concerts are held here.
+Choral and brass ensemble concerts are occasionally held here.
 These recitals and concerts are always free of charge.